Working 9 to 5 but trying to build some extra income streams?

 Avoid the Slums

-Low-end housing means low-end tenants, and low-end tenants are more likely to be difficult, time-sucking tenants.
+Low-end housing means low-end tenants, and low-end tenants are more likely to be difficult and time-sucking.
 They are less likely to pay the rent on time (if at all), making you chase them in court for it.
 And the way they’ll treat your property?
 Don’t count on kid gloves.

 You may think that the cheap house that more than satisfies the 2% rule is a good find.
 But how about when it’s vacant four months out of the year?
 And what about the carpet replacement and new paint job required every single year, as tenant after apathetic tenant abuses your property and eventually has to be evicted?